Alsa2/g4/README.md

 ## Problem definition

 I am a student of a international IB high school in Japan.
 Like IB and many other educational systems a lot of it's content is private or only available with a subscription.
 The problem is that the subscription are extremely expensive and in my opinion are exploiting the students desperation to improve in their subjects.
 Also often, when a student finds a good resource their share them to their close friends, leaving the rest of the class out of the loop.
 Additionally some times teachers know where to find good resources but cannot share them because of the content being mostly pirated.
-Other platforms (DO I GIVE NAMES) are prohibiting pirated content so there is no place for students to share resources.
-Additionally when you occasionally find some pirated content that escaped the nets it is probably malware or a virus, making trust worthy and reliable content even harder to find and moderate.
+Other platforms (DO I GIVE NAMES) are prohibiting pirated content so there is no place for students to share resources, or very hard to find when searching for a precise topic.
+Additionally when you occasionally find some pirated content that escaped the nets, it is probably malware or a virus, making trust worthy and reliable content even harder to find and moderate.
 Building reputation is not possible on most of the anonymous platforms, because of the lack of a rating system.
 In addition some users searching for resources are not very tech savvy and are not able to find the resources they need, increasing the need to a easy to use platform.
 Finally, the platform should be anonymous and private, so that students can share resources without fear of being tracked down by the school or the government.

 ## Proposed solution